zeek/zeek-docs/scripts/base/frameworks/openflow/main.zeek.rst

    Event that is raised once a controller finishes initialization and is completely activated.

-   :name: Unique name of this controller instance.
+   :param name: Unique name of this controller instance.

-   :controller: The controller that finished activation.
+   :param controller: The controller that finished activation.

 .. zeek:id:: OpenFlow::flow_mod_failure
    :source-code: base/frameworks/netcontrol/plugins/openflow.zeek 383 394